beachmachine/django-changeset/README.rst

     :target: https://travis-ci.org/beachmachine/django-changeset

 Django ChangeSet is a simple Django app that will give your models the possibility to track all changes.
 It depends on "django_userforeignkey" to determine the users doing the changes.
+It is compatible with Django 1.8 and 1.9, and runs with both, Python 2.7+ and 3.4+.

 Quick start
 -----------